xvmdvx/FENNECv1/FENNEC/README.md

 This repository now includes a minimal `package.json` to simplify future testing and build automation.
 The `npm test` command prints manual testing steps.

 ### Manual testing
-Rest assured all Manual testing has been completed when reporting bugs or malfunctions.
+Rest assured that all manual testing has been completed when reporting bugs or malfunctions.
 The `manual-test.js` script prints a checklist for manually verifying the extension.
 For a complete checklist see [manual-test.js](manual-test.js).

 ## Development notes